golf1052/close-call/README.md

 2. Navigate to where you cloned the repo.
 3. Enter your virtualenv for this project.
 4. ```export PYTHONPATH=/path/to/where/you/cloned/this/repo/close-call```
   4a.
-Basically PYTHON_PATH needs to point to the root of the project.
+Basically PYTHONPATH needs to point to the root of the project.
   4b.
 This is for OS X/Linux.
 For Windows:
     * Open the System control panel (under System and Security)
     * Go to Advanced System Settings